Written by Mal Webb

 And at an outdoor concert, the wind can blow

-When you make a sound, it's bound to bounce around ALL that's
+When you make a sound, it's bound to bounce around all that's surrounding

 Adding to it, taking from it, brightening, dulling and resounding